matthall8/matthall8/README.md

 **AI Engineer — LLM apps, agentic systems, VLM fine-tuning.
 I take ML from research to production.**

 I'm CTO & Co-Owner at [Street Garms](https://streetgarms.com), a UK vintage clothing retailer, where I build and ship the AI systems that run the business — fine-tuned vision and language models, agentic workflows and the MLOps stack underneath them.
 Before that I spent a decade across digital consulting (Razorfish) and my own consultancy, [Nomadic Digital](https://www.nomadicdigital.co.uk/).
-Recently I achieved a Distinction in a Level 7 AI Data Specialist course (MsC Equivalent).
+Recently I achieved a Distinction in a Level 7 AI Data Specialist course (Master's equivalent).
 I develop daily with Claude Code.

 ## 🔨 What I've built